Restaurant Marketing - 16 Marketing Strategies For Growth

 When it comes to restaurant marketing, rescuing churned customers, or those who are at risk of churning, should be a consistent strategy.

-- Acquiring new customer can be as much as 25 times more expensive than retaining an existing one.
+- Acquiring new customers can be as much as 25 times more expensive than retaining an existing one.

 - A mere increase of 5% in customer retention equates to more than a 25% increase in profit.

-According to research from Bloom, customers are seeing up to 38% of their at-risk customers return.
-This can obviously make a massive impact on your bottom line.
+According to research from Bloom, our customers see up to 38% of their at-risk customers return.
+Improvements can make a massive impact on your bottom line.

-Saving at-risk customers should be an ongoing and consistent part of any restaurant marketing strategy.
+Saving at-risk customers should be an ongoing and consistent part of any marketing strategy.

 10. Content Marketing for Restaurants